mlundine/Shoreline_Extraction_GAN/README.md

 ![italy_domain](/images/Italy_Model_Domain.JPG)

+Augmentations included vertical flip, horizontal flip, 90 degree CW rotation, 90 degree CCW rotation, and combined vertical and horizontal flip.

+Total set of labeled images was 128,012.
+Split was 80% training, 10% validation, and 10% testing.

+# GAN Training Details

+* Generator: 256x256 U-Net
+* Discriminator: PatchGAN
+* GPU: NVIDIA GeForce GTX 1650 (4GB memory)
+* Learning Rate: 0.000002 for first 10 epochs, linearly decay to zero final five epochs.
+* Optimizer: Adam
+* Loss functions
+	* Generator:
+		* a binary cross entropy loss of the generated images and an array of ones
+		* a L1 loss between the generated and target image
+	* Discriminator’s training loss is measured with two separate loss functions:
+		* the “real” loss which is a binary cross entropy loss between the target images and an array of ones
+		* the “fake” loss which is a binary cross entropy loss between the generated images and an array of zeros

 # GAN Dice Scores

 Quantifying the segmentation accuracy over training epochs.
 Perfect segmentation would be a Dice Score of 1.0.